d4rk007/RedGhost/README.md

 - MassInfoGrab

-Function to grab mass information on system
+Function to grab mass reconaissance/information on system

 - BanIp

-Function to BanIp
+Function to BanIp using iptables

 ## Installation